 Each company has its own policies, related to bereavement.
 In general bereavement leave policy should include description of allowed paid and/or non-paid leaves and time offs in cases, when family member, relative or friend of an employee dies.

-According to CIPD research, most common practice is to allow five days of paid leave in case of emergencies.
+According to CIPD (Chartered Institute of Personnel and Development) research, the most common practice is to allow five days of paid leave in case of emergencies.
 However, each company has its own practices, which vary quite a lot.
 Some companies offer only unpaid leaves, while others give up to two weeks of paid leave.
 These are opposite parts of the scale.
 First of all you should check with your company business processes and priorities.
-Whatever the latter are always keep in mind that employees work better in stable emotional state.
-Several days of leave might help them to get back and work better, rather than being forced to grieve in the office.
+Whatever they are, it is always important to remember that employees work better in stable emotional state.
+Several days of leave might help them to get back and perform better, rather than being forced to grieve in the office.

 Bereavement leave policy sometimes include distinction of family and relatives relationship, allowing more leave days in case if a close relative dies and fewer days in case of the death of farer relatives, like grandparents, in-laws or friends.
 However, in modern contest such distinction lines can be hard to draw.

 PeopleForce has capacities to create custom leave management setup and manage all types of employees paid and non paid leave.
 You can always customize type and duration of leaves, allowed in your company and country of operation.
 Each employee will see their annual balance of leaves right on the dashboard.
 PeopleForce also allows employees to request bereavement leave in one click on their mobile application in case such emergency occurs.

 At any time managers and employees would know that this particular employees is absent for bereavement leave.
 Colleagues will be able to express their condolences in a personal message through e-mail or social media, found in PeopleForce Employee Directory.
 Internal communication dashboard may also be right place to inform on the bereavement.
 There you can tag the employee in a twitter-like style and write a message of condolence and support.